 Did you know that over two-thirds of all cats past the age of three have dental problems?
-Failure to maintain oral hygiene will lead to plaque and bacterial growth.
-This, when left unchecked, may lead to very serious diseases like periodontal disease, which is an infection of the teeth.
-Periodontal disease can have severe consequences when left untreated, and treatments may cost hundreds of dollars.
+When oral hygiene is not up to par, the teeth will accumulate plaque.
+When plaque is not removed it can lead to all sorts of dental problems, the worst being an infection of the teeth called periodontal disease.
+Needless to say, tooth decay can have severe consequences when left untreated, and dental treatments can cost you hundreds of dollars!

-To prevent all this, brushing your cat’s teeth remains the most effective way of removing the bacteria & plaque that are responsible for tooth decay and cavities.
-But did you know there is another secret weapon that specialists recommend for keeping your pet’s teeth healthy?
-In this post, we looked at the best vet-recommended water additives for healthy cat teeth.
+To prevent all this, brushing remains the most effective way of removing the bacteria that are responsible for tooth decay and cavities.
+But did you know there is another secret weapon that specialists recommend using to keep those pearly whites in top shape?
+In this review article, we’re taking a critical look at some of the best vet-recommended water additives for healthy cat teeth.

 What is a water additive?

 Dental water additives are sold as bottles filled with a liquid that is safe for daily consumption and should be added to your cat’s drinking bowl.
 Water additives are the human equivalent to mouthwash; these products contain chemicals like Xylitol or natural substances (depending on the brand and product) that are designed to fight bacteria and break down plaque on the teeth and gums.

 Studies have found that water additives can reduce plaque formation up to 50% in cats.
 Besides the effect on teeth, there is another important benefit; drinking bowls are often riddled with bacteria.
 By introducing a water additive, you are effectively reducing the number of bacteria in the bowl, which also helps to keep your cat’s water fresh.

 Each product has slightly different instructions, so be sure to check with your veterinarian for advice prior to beginning, in order to make sure that the product won’t interfere with other possible medications and/or conditions.